The 2 Surprising Foods That Cause Leaky Gut

 Your best action is to follow the 4R approach that I used successfully with thousands of patients in my clinic.

-1. Remove.
-Remove all inflammatory and toxic foods, including sugar, caffeine, and alcohol.
-(You don’t have to give them up entirely forever!)
-You’ll also want to eliminate any gut infections you have, whether caused by Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), or parasites.
+You’ll also need to eliminate any gut infections you have, whether caused by Candida overgrowth, Small Intestinal Bacterial Overgrowth (SIBO), or parasites.
+Finally, learning to manage stress and avoiding toxins are pieces of the puzzle you’ll need to address.

 I’ve found that L-glutamine especially is so important!
 It’s the most abundant amino acid in your body and a critical building block used to produce proteins.
 This helps your gut cells turn over faster to fully repair the tight junctions of your gut lining.
 When L-glutamine works together with the other ingredients in my special formula, your body receives gut-repairing nutrients that will help protect your mucous membranes and intestinal health.